wassname/repr-preference-optimization/docs/research_journal.md

-well this is weird, I loaded a so called incoherent model, and it produced good outputs.. so my gen is broken? werird, i''s fine even with my gen function... so the loaded ceckpoint is fine but not the gen one...
+- [x] well this is weird, I loaded a so called incoherent model, and it produced good outputs.
+  - so my gen is broken? no that's fine
+  - it must be my gen before save??

-ALSO my sweep is not showing dpo and none
+- [ ] ALSO my sweep is not showing dpo and none

+something weird is happening with my gen and eval.... maybe I need to make it float32 for eval? and final gen? and maybe my gen needs accelerate?

+# 2025-06-14 12:45:10

+Ah so it turns out I was just loading peft models wrong! fixed.
+So now back to the original queestion of why isn't my open pref eval showing the problems with incoherent modles?

+I need to see if non IPO methods, or entropy weighted methods are better
+- [ ] save incoherent model
+- [ ] try with other scores